Farama-Foundation/chatarena/README.md

 ### Key Concepts

 - **Player**: a player is an agent that can interact with other players in a game environment.
-A player can be a human or a large language model (LLM).
-A player is defined by its name, its backend, and its role.
+A player is defined by its name, its backend, and its role description.
-    - **Backend**: a backend is a Python class that defines how a player interacts with other players.
-A backend can be a human, a LLM, or a combination of them.
-A backend is defined by its name, its type, and its parameters.
+    - **Backend**: a backend is a class that actually processes queries and generates responses in a conversation.
+A backend can be a human, a remote or local LLM, or any program you create.
-- **Environment**: an environment is a Python class that defines the rules of a game.
-An environment is defined by its name, its type, and its parameters.
+- **Environment**: an environment is a class that defines the rules of a game and the game state transition.
-    - **Moderator**: a moderator is a Python class that defines how the game is played.
-A moderator is defined by its name, its type, and its parameters.
+    - **Moderator**: a moderator is a special type of player that can control the game environment.
+It allows you to define game environments using an LLM.
-- **Arena**: an arena is a Python class that defines the overall game.
-An arena is defined by its name, its type, and its parameters.
+- **Arena**: an arena is a utility class that contains the game environment and the players.
+It enables you to easily run the game and save the game history, as well as interacting with the game via Web UI or CLI.

 ### Step 1: Define Multiple Players with LLM Backend